sw360cab/aws-sdk-migration-v3/BLOG.md

 I achieved a consistent result.
 Spoiler: I can state that because I have a solid unit/integration test base.
 But then I noticed a warning:

-> NOTE: We are formalizing our plans to enter AWS SDK for JavaScript (v2) into maintenance mode in 2023.\
+> _NOTE: We are formalizing our plans to enter AWS SDK for JavaScript (v2) into maintenance mode in 2023.
-  Please migrate your code to use AWS SDK for JavaScript (v3).
+  Please migrate your code to use AWS SDK for JavaScript (v3)._

 After digging into my code and googling a little bit, I found out that I was still using AWS SDK v2 throughout all the code.
 After a moment to recover from the loathing of this news, I branched and started to imagine how painful this journey would have been.

 *Note: AWS provides an automatic tool to migrate code from v2 to v3: [Migrating your code to SDK for JavaScript V3 - AWS SDK for JavaScript](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/migrating-to-v3.html).
 Of course I preferred the hard and painful way.*

 It turns out that it wasn't much to migrate.
 I will go through the changes soon, but the key breaking changes are:

-SDK library is now split into dedicated libraries instead of importing the whole SDK and then initializing the required service
+* SDK library is now split into dedicated libraries instead of importing the whole SDK and then initializing the required service.
-Configuration can be done from ini files or local AWS Cli configuration
+* Configuration can be done from ini files or local AWS CLI configuration.

 ## Migration in details